VMLYR/Drupal-KIT/readme.md

     1. Uncomment the Platform.sh portion.
     1. Remove uneeded server-specific configuration from other providers.

+@TODO Some files and configuration are missing for Platform.sh, which still needed to be included in KIT.

 ### Renaming docroot to web
 Some providers require a different docroot directory.
 1. Rename `docroot` directory to `web`.